andersbl/devkit/README.md

 Create Homey apps without any effort!

 ### Usage
-*This is probably what you want when you want to make Homey apps.*
+*Want to create Homey apps?
+This is probably what you want*

 Download a pre-built version from https://developers.athom.nl